9th April 2019

 Do I need to be on a special tariff for my energy consumption?

 No, Outgoing Octopus is independent of your regular Octopus consumption tariff.
+Currently, you can't be on both Outgoing Octopus AND Octopus Go, our electricity consumption tariff designed for electric vehicle drivers.

 Can I join Octopus and just be on Outgoing?